These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips! Perfect for healthy dessert or snack.

 - Not sacrificing the flavor: We use only 1/2 cup butter and sugar, and dark chocolate chips to keep these cookies taste like a real deal.

-- Sugar: Either cane sugar or coconut sugar will do.
-No liquid sweetener like maple syrup please because recipe won’t work.
+- Sugar: Either cane sugar, coconut sugar, brown sugar, white sugar or erythritol will do.
+The texture of cookies will change slightly with each sugar.
+Please avoid using liquid sweetener like pure maple syrup or honey please because recipe won’t work.

-- Flour: I use whole wheat flour but you can use spelt flour.
-For a gluten free version, the only one I can vouch for is 1:1 all-purpose gluten free flour.
+- Flour: I have tested this recipe with spelt flour and whole wheat flour.
+You can also use same amount of white whole wheat flour or 1 cup of all-purpose flour.
+For a gluten-free version, the only one I can vouch for is 1:1 all-purpose gluten free flour or 1 1/4 cups of oat flour.

 - Rolled oats: Or quick oats.
 If you prefer steel cut oats, I don’t recommend regular ones, but if you can get your hands on quick cooking steel cut oats, go ahead and use those.
 Even so, they may not blend as well because of their coarse texture, resulting in a heavier tasting cookie.

-- Other dry ingredients: Baking soda, cinnamon, and salt.
-Dark chocolate chips or you could use mini chocolate chips for more chocolate in each bite.
+- Chocolate chips: Dark chocolate chips or you could use mini chocolate chips for more chocolate in each bite.

 Other Add-Ins